parsecsv/csv-spec/README.md

 - **Field** — A singular String value within a record.
 - **Record** (or **Row**) — A collection of fields.
-This is often referred to as a "line", but a single record can in span multiple text lines if a field within it contains one or more line breaks.
+This is often referred to as a "line", but a single record can span multiple text lines if a field within it contains one or more line breaks.
 - **Delimiter** — The character used to separate fields withing a row.
 Commonly this will be a comma (`,`), but semi-colons (`;`) or tabs